intervene-EU-H2020/onset_prediction/IHRC/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of this package is to fit a Cox-proportional hazards model to longitudinal data given different study setups.
+The goal of this package is to fit Cox-proportional hazards models to longitudinal data given different study setups and endpoints.
 For creating a study setups see package `Istudy`.

 For the input file format of the phenotypic data see: [INTERVENE Phenotype File Definition](https://docs.google.com/document/d/1GbZszpPeyf-hyb0V_YDx828YbM7woh8OBJhvzkEwo2g/edit).
 Additionally, the important column names the date needs to have are inidicated in each function documentation.